General tidy up:

 - Add a layer of compost around trees and in vege garden

-With this recent cold snap of weather, July might seem like an idea time to stoke up the fire and work on your ‘mental garden plan’ for the upcoming months.
-But in fact there are still many outdoor tasks you can tick off in your garden.
+With this recent cold snap of weather, July might seem like an ideal time to stoke up the fire and work on your ‘mental garden plan’ for the upcoming months.
+But in fact, there are still many outdoor tasks you can tick off in your garden.

 Your compost heaps will be due for a turning over now.
 You can cover compost with old carpet or plastic bags to help maintain its heat during the winter months.
 And to keep off the rain, cover it with an old sheet of corrugated iron or polythene.
 Add lime to your compost to keep it from smelling, and blood and bone to fertilise it.

 Keep raking the leaves from your lawn.
 Leaves can also be added to your compost heaps or bins.
 To get leaves to successfully break down into compost, first shred them with your lawnmower then add plenty of manure.
 Regularly turn your leaves in the compost for a faster breakdown into compost.